datumorphism/datumorphism.github.io/content/wiki/machine-learning/unsupervised/pca.md

 It is straightforward to prove that the principal components are he orthonormal basis that spans the row space of $\mathbf X$ in our setup [^1].

+## Sparse PCA

+The principle components are correlated to many original components.
+In some problems, we prefer principle components that is only related to a few original features.
+For such problems, we need the Sparse PCA [^SPCA].

 [^1]: Shlens, J. (2003).
 [A Tutorial on Principal Component Analysis](https://www.cs.princeton.edu/picasso/mats/PCA-Tutorial-Intuition_jp.pdf).
+[^SPCA]: Zou H, Hastie T, Tibshirani R. Sparse Principal Component Analysis.
+J Comput Graph Stat.
+2006;15: 265–286. doi:10.1198/106186006X113430